tiffanyxie/MICB475_Team3/lab_notebook/2_ISA.md

 ## Results:

 Indicator species analysis was performed on all BC samples combined, rather than separately by ecozone, using genus-level relative abundance data.
-Only samples from the REF, OM1, and OM2 treatment groups were retained for the analysis.
+Only samples from the REF, OM1, OM2 treatment groups, and those are significant in more than one treatment group were retained for the analysis.

 The ISA algorithm (`multipatt` from the **indicspecies** package) was used to identify genera whose occurrence and relative abundance were significantly associated with specific treatment groups or treatment combinations.